Judgment No. 3489

 The complainant challenges the decision that his 2010 Performance Review Report shall be redone from the beginning and that a decision regarding an amendment to his contract extension from three to five years will be contingent on the outcome of the new Report.

-report; contract; extension; performance evaluation
+complaint allowed; report; decision quashed; contract; extension of contract; performance evaluation

 "Consistent precedents hold that inasmuch as the right to an internal appeal is a safeguard enjoyed by international civil servants, the ultimate decision-maker cannot depart from the conclusions and recommendations of the internal appeal body without giving adequate reasons for her or his decision (see Judgments 2699, under 24, 2833, under 4, 3208, under 11, and 3361, under 14)."